LaurentRDC/personal-website/README.md

 Welcome to the source code to my personal page.
 This repository contains everything you need to replicate the webpage on your own machine.

-This static website is generated using [Hakyll](https://jaspervdj.be/hakyll/).
-[Blaze](https://jaspervdj.be/blaze/) is also used to create HTML templates.
+This static website is generated using the following tools:

+* [Hakyll](https://jaspervdj.be/hakyll/), a static website generator;
+* [Blaze](https://jaspervdj.be/blaze/), a Haskell HTML templating library;
+* [pandoc-plot](https://github.com/LaurentRDC/pandoc-plot) to render figures directly from Markdown documents.

-You can access the generated webpage [at this location](http://www.physics.mcgill.ca/~decotret).
+You can access the generated webpage [at this location](https://laurentprdc.me).